smart-data-models/dataModel.Environment/AirQualityObserved/doc/spec.md

   "refPointOfInterest": "28079004-Pza.deEspanya"
 }
 ```
-#### AirQualityObserved NGSI V2 normalized Example
+#### AirQualityObserved NGSI-v2 normalized Example
-Here is an example of a AirQualityObserved in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a AirQualityObserved in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
   "id": "Madrid-AmbientObserved-28079004-2016-03-15T11:00:00",